Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Discussion and Conclusions

 The `Cartwheel CME' is a well-studied event with a dynamic behavior that appears to run contrary to the current understanding of the interaction between MFRs and ambient magnetic structures \citep{Capannolo2017}.
 To investigate whether the CME's behavior was indeed unusual, we first focus on obtaining a more precise reconstruction of the event than previous attempts \citep{Landi2010ApJ,gui2011,Patsourakos2011,Thompson2012}.
 To achieve this, we use data from three different viewpoints (SOHO, STA and STB) and two different techniques to reconstruct the evolution of different components of the magnetic system within $4\,R_\sun$.
 Furthermore, we reconstruct the CME using the non-radial GCS model to better capture the non-radial motion of this event.
 Our reconstructions are consistent with the assumption that the prominence material is located at the bottom of the MFR.
 The measurements indicate that the prominence undergoes a larger deflection than the MFR center, due possibly to the higher momentum of the heavier prominence material.

-Although the deflection produces changes in both latitude and longitude for the prominence apex and MFR, the entire evolution of them can be projected onto a 2D-plane, which simplifies the analysis of the magnetic field configuration in which the MFR moves (see Fig.~\ref{fig:3d-view} and \ref{fig:B-triang}).
-As established before\citep{Savage2010,Capannolo2017}, the MFR is interacting with the open magnetic field lines of a CH and, traveling toward them and against the magnetic gradients.
-Our thorough reconstruction of the initial rising phase and magnetic field allows the identification of a pseudostreamer null point located between the initial position of the MFR and the CH.
-Considering the action of null points in trajectory \citep[e.g.,][]{Panasenco2013SoPh,Wang2020JGRA,Sahade2021,Sahade2022}, we presume that this null point is responsible for attracting the MFR toward the CH, which then stops the MFR deviation and guides it parallel to its magnetic field lines.
-Then, the peculiar behavior of the 2008-04-09 CME can be explained not only by assuming an asymmetric magnetic reconnection \citep{Capannolo2017}, but as a response to the interaction with the magnetic environment near the source region.
+Although the deflection produced changes in both latitude and longitude for the prominence apex and MFR, the entire evolution of them can be projected onto a 2D-plane, which simplifies the analysis of the magnetic field configuration in which the MFR moved (see Figure~\ref{fig:3d-view} and \ref{fig:B-triang}).
+As established before \citep{Savage2010,Capannolo2017}, the MFR was interacting with the open magnetic field lines of a CH, traveling toward them, and against the magnetic gradients.
+Our thorough reconstruction of the initial rising phase and magnetic field allows the identification of a pseudostreamer (PS2) null point located between the initial position of the MFR and the CH.
+Considering the action of null points in trajectory \citep[e.g.,][]{Panasenco2013SoPh,Wang2020JGRA,Sahade2021,Sahade2022}, we presume that this null point was responsible for attracting the MFR toward the CH, which then stopped the MFR deviation and guided it parallel to its magnetic field lines.
+Then, the peculiar behavior of the 2008 April 09 CME can be explained not only by assuming an asymmetric magnetic reconnection \citep{Capannolo2017}, but as a response to the interaction with the magnetic environment near the source region.